Optimal Regularized Online Allocation by Adaptive Re-Solving: Dual Convergence

-Theorem \ref{thm:dual_conv_approx} explains how the approximation of dual solutions affects the dual convergence.
+Theorem \ref{thm:dual_conv_approx} explains how the approximation of dual solutions affects dual convergence.
 The accuracy remains valid as we directly optimize the deterministic dual function $D(\blambda,d)$.
 Moreover, this theorem reveals that even if the empirical dual function $\Bar{D}_T(\blambda,d)$ is not strongly convex or smooth, the dual convergence of approximate solution also holds as long as we choose an appropriate accuracy.
 We can further show that this property is preserved with a slightly different accuracy if we run stochastic optimization algorithms on $\Bar{D}_T$.
 We describe the convergence of stochastic approximate solution in the following corollary:

-\begin{Corollary}[Convergence of stochastic dual approximate solution] Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy}, suppose $\blambda_T^{\epsilon}$ is a stochastic $\epsilon$-optimal solution generated by stochastic optimization algorithm $\cB$ that satisfies for any given $\Bar{D}_T$.
+\begin{corollary}[Convergence of stochastic dual approximate solution] Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy}, suppose $\blambda_T^{\epsilon}$ is a stochastic $\epsilon$-optimal solution generated by stochastic optimization algorithm $\cB$ that satisfies for any given $\Bar{D}_T$.
 Then we have the following convergence of the stochastic $\epsilon$-optimal solution:

-where the expectation is taken with respect to $\cB$ and $\cP$. \end{Corollary}
+where the expectation is taken with respect to $\cB$ and $\cP$, and $C_2$, $C_3$ are absolute constants. \end{corollary}

 Corollary \ref{cor:stocha_dual_conv} points out that the impact of stochastic optimization on the dual convergence is limited, and the order of dual convergence can still be controlled by $\epsilon$.
 Compared to Theorem \ref{thm:dual_conv_approx}, the smaller order $\epsilon^{\frac{2}{3}}$ could be viewed as the accuracy loss because of randomness.
-Even if we do not assume $\bar D_T$ to be strongly convex, the difference between stochastic solutions and the deterministic one $\E\norm{\blambda_T^{\epsilon}-\blambda_T^{*}}_2^2$ is still under control just as we optimize a strongly convex function.
+Even if we do not assume $\bar D_T$ to be strongly convex, the difference between stochastic solutions and the deterministic one $\E\norm{\nu_T^{\epsilon}-\nu_T^{*}}_2^2$ is still under control just as we optimize a strongly convex function.
 This inspires us to apply the stochastic approximate solutions to the re-solving heuristic because, in many contexts, the benefits of stochastic algorithms greatly outweigh the lower order of convergence $\epsilon^{\frac{2}{3}}$.
+Theorem \ref{thm:dual_conv_approx} and Corollary \ref{cor:stocha_dual_conv} are all based on Proposition \ref{prop:dual_conv_prob}.
 With the theory of dual convergence, we are ready to describe our dual-based algorithm framework for online allocation.